fastapi/sqlmodel/docs/tutorial/fastapi/response-model.md

 But there are other advantages, like that FastAPI will do automatic [data validation and filtering](https://fastapi.tiangolo.com/tutorial/response-model/) of the response data using this model.

-Additionally, because the schemas are defined in using a standard, there are many tools that can take advantage of this.
+Additionally, because the schemas are defined using a standard, there are many tools that can take advantage of this.

 For example, client generators, that can automatically create the code necessary to talk to your API in many languages.